exercism/java/README.md

    ```

    verify that the fetched problem does *not* contain any files not needed for the problem.

+   Note: some changes may require that you restart your local copy of the API server.

 3. **Run the tests against the example source.**